 Medicare A premiums

 You usually can't deduct premiums you pay for certain types of policies.
 This is true of policies with benefits that aren't tied to the actual cost of the medical care you received.
-These types of policies include:
+These policies:

 Contributions you make to a health savings account (HSA) aren’t medical expenses.
 They’re an adjustment to income.
-So, you can deduct 100% of your qualifying HSA contributions, even if you don't itemize deductions.
+So, you can deduct all of your qualifying HSA contributions, even if you don't itemize deductions.

-To learn more, see IRS Form 8889 instructions.
+To learn more, see Form 8889 instructions at www.irs.gov.

-The required contributions you make to state disability-benefit funds aren't considered medical expenses limited by the 7.50% rule if you’re a resident of:
+The required contributions you make to state disability-benefit funds might not be medical expenses limited by the 7.50% rule.
+This is true if you’re a resident of:

 Instead, include these payments as part of your state tax deduction on Schedule A.

 Whose Medical Expenses Can You Include On Your Return?